nShradha/cli-dictionary-app/README.md

 # cli-dictionary-app

-###### This is a command line application for creating a multi-value (key, member format) in memory dictionary.
+This is a command line application for creating a multi-value (key, member format) in memory dictionary.
-###### This is a REPL(Read-Eval-Print-Loop) kind of application which will take one line of input at a time and provide with an printed output as per the command.
+This is a REPL(Read-Eval-Print-Loop) kind of application which will take one line of input at a time and provide with an printed output as per the command.

-### Local Set Up
+## Local Set Up

 You will need node.js to run this application in your local.
-If you do not have node in your set up, please download the latest stable version from https://nodejs.org/en/download/ based on your system configuration.
+If you do not have node in your set up, please download the latest stable version from [here](https://nodejs.org/en/download/) based on your system configuration.

-If you need to sync this with the git repository, you will also need git (https://git-scm.com/downloads).
+If you need to sync this with the git repository, you will also need [git](https://git-scm.com/downloads).

 Now that you have node & git, you are pretty much ready.